 Userback Pros

-- Strong integrations across product and project management tools
+- Strong integrations with development and project management workflows

 Userback Cons

-- Advanced analytics and reporting features may require higher-tier plans
+- Advanced trend reporting and analytics require higher-tier plans

 Userback Pricing

-- Higher plans from $79/month (billed annually) with advanced integrations, collaboration, and workflows
+- From $79/month (billed annually) for advanced integrations and workflows

-10. Luciq (formerly Instabug): Best for Mobile In-App Feedback & Visual Bug Reporting
+10. Luciq (formerly Instabug): Best for Mobile In-App Feedback and Visual Bug Reporting

-Use Cases: Mobile in-app feedback · App feedback collection · Bug reporting from users · Visual feedback with screenshots · UX and product feedback · Continuous mobile feedback programs
+Use Cases: Mobile in-app feedback · App feedback · Bug reporting · Visual feedback · UX and product feedback · Continuous mobile feedback programs

-Luciq, formerly known as Instabug, is a mobile-first in-app feedback and app quality platform designed to help product and engineering teams capture feedback directly from users inside mobile applications.
-It allows users to report issues, share feedback, and submit annotated screenshots or screen recordings while they are actively using the app.
+Luciq, formerly known as Instabug, is a mobile-first feedback and app quality platform designed for product and engineering teams collecting feedback inside iOS and Android apps.
+Users report issues, share feedback, and submit annotated screenshots or screen recordings from within the app.
+No leaving the product, no external form, no copy-pasting error codes into a support ticket.

 -